-- Understand the technological and economic drivers of change affecting the health care system and the interdependencies between its components. - Understand the components and processes of innovations and the frameworks to foster the commercialization of new products and services. - Understand the differences between major types of health care systems around the world, including their basis in specific societal contexts and implications they have for innovating new health care services. - Understand the particular institutional, regulatory and professional context of the health care system, including the conditions affecting private-public collaboration. - Understand the work practices of health care organizations, including relationships to patients. - Understand the theories interpreting the challenges associated with innovations in the health care system.
+- Understand the technological and economic drivers of change affecting the health care system and the interdependencies between its components. - Understand the components and processes of innovations and the frameworks to foster the commercialization of new products and services. - Understand the differences between major types of health care systems around the world, including their basis in specific societal contexts and implications they have for innovating new health care services. - Understand the complexity of the healthcare domain/healthcare systems locally and globally. - Understand the particular institutional, regulatory and professional context of the health care system, including the conditions affecting private-public collaboration. - Understand the work practices of health care organizations, including relationships to patients. - Understand the theories interpreting the challenges associated with innovations in the health care system.

-- Understand the tools applied in the management of innovations, their implementation and commercialization. - Understand the data analytics tools to analyse qualitative and quantitate data of different sorts, from market demand to health outcomes - Ability to assess technological opportunities for improvements for patients, for innovating firms or for health care organizations. - Ability to analyze and anticipate how innovations and new technologies are best implemented within healthcare organizations. - Ability to analyze key aspects of commercialization for health care innovations in terms of IPR, financial performance and planning, competitive environment etc. - Ability to conducting collection and analysis of data inside and outside firms and healthcare organizations, using relevant methodologies, and demonstrating an understanding of the potentials and limitations of those methodologies. - Ability to analyze data namely to examine expected innovation outcomes based on the alignment of stakeholder interests across public-private differences, variations across professional groups and different levels of the political system (from national to municipal government). - Ability to develop and bring new medtech products or healthcare services to market via the creation of new ventures. - Capability to develop, assess, and implement innovations and novel solutions or products for the health care system. - Capability to prepare and manage effective diffusion of innovations. - Capability to manage the interplay between public and private actors in the health care system. - Capability to prepare and undertake the commercialization of innovations in markets for health care products or solutions both in the context of existing organization or via the creation of new firms. - Capability to apply an integrated view on the implications of innovations for patients, effectiveness/ competitiveness, including ethical aspects. - Capability to design business models based on their appropriateness for specific innovations in specific markets and institutional contexts. - Capability to understand and recommend the best ways for host organization (firms or healthcare providers) can implement and utilize the results of the Healthcare Innovation project.
+- Understand the tools applied in the management of innovations, their implementation and commercialization. - Understand the data analytics tools to analyse qualitative and quantitate data of different sorts, from market demand to health outcomes - Ability to assess technological opportunities for improvements for patients, for innovating firms or for health care organizations. - Ability to analyze and anticipate how innovations and new technologies are best implemented within healthcare organizations. - Ability to analyze key aspects of commercialization for health care innovations in terms of IPR, financial performance and planning, competitive environment etc. - Ability to conducting collection and analysis of data inside and outside firms and healthcare organizations, using relevant methodologies, and demonstrating an understanding of the potentials and limitations of those methodologies. - Ability to analyze data namely to examine expected innovation outcomes based on the alignment of stakeholder interests across public-private differences, variations across professional groups and different levels of the political system (from national to municipal government). - Ability to develop and bring new medtech products or healthcare services to market via the creation of new ventures. - Capability to engage and collaborate with a wide range of stakeholders, including patients, healthcare providers, policymakers, and industry partners. - Capability to develop, assess, and implement innovations and novel solutions or products for the health care system. - Capability to prepare and manage effective diffusion of innovations. - Capability to manage the interplay between public and private actors in the health care system. - Capability to prepare and undertake the commercialization of innovations in markets for health care products or solutions both in the context of existing organization or via the creation of new firms. - Capability to apply an integrated view on the implications of innovations for patients, effectiveness/ competitiveness, including ethical aspects. - Capability to design business models based on their appropriateness for specific innovations in specific markets and institutional contexts. - Capability to understand and recommend the best ways for host organization (firms or healthcare providers) can implement and utilize the results of the Healthcare Innovation project.